Chocolate Brownie Cookies | Gluten, Dairy & Oil-Free

 Combine the flax meal and water in a small bowl.
 Set aside.

 Place the walnuts into the bowl of a food processor fitted with the metal blade.
 Process for 2 to 3 minutes or until the walnuts start to become moist and a bit oily — almost like walnut butter.
 Add the almond meal and pulse a few times to combine the two ingredients.
+Note: if you using a super powerful processor, such as a Robot Coupe, the times mentioned will likely be less.

 Place the ground nuts in a medium bowl.
-Add the cocoa powder, baking soda, baking powder, cinnamon and salt (Grind the salt between your fingers, if the crystals are quite large.).
+Add the cocoa powder, baking soda, baking powder, cinnamon, and salt (grind the salt between your fingers, if the crystals are quite large.).

 Place the pitted dates into the food processor (no need to clean the bowl) and pulse until they are in very small pieces.
-The dates should start to come together in a ball and be smaller then a pea, but not paste-like.
+The dates should start to come together in a ball and be smaller than a pea, but not paste-like.

 Scrape the mixture back into the mixing bowl.
 Add the chopped nuts followed by the chopped chocolate wafers.